CodeSpaceHQ/MENGEL/CONTRIBUTING.md

 3. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

+## Issue Labels
+If you are a contributor to this repository it is your responsibility to make sure all issues are properly labeled.

 ## Code of Conduct

 ### Our Pledge